-Letrozole (Femara®) belongs to the class of drugs known as aromatase inhibitors.
-Aromatase inhibitors (AI) are currently only FDA approved for decreasing the risk of recurrence of breast cancer.
-The drug manufacturer does not support the use of Femara® for infertility treatment.
-However, research has shown that these agents may be beneficial in some cases of infertility.
+Letrozole belongs to the class of drugs known as aromatase inhibitors.
+Aromatase inhibitors are currently approved by the FDA for decreasing the risk of recurrent breast cancer.
+The drug manufacturer does not promote Femara for infertility treatment, however, research and clinical experience have shown that it is beneficial in some cases.

-Letrozole can be particularly helpful for assistance in inducing ovulation in PCOS patients.
-Aromatase inhibitor medications work by blocking the enzyme conversion of androgenic hormones to estrogenic hormones, thereby lowering levels of estrogen in the body.
-This therapy minimizes the number of eggs released during ovulation induction.
-This is especially important in women with polycystic ovarian syndrome (PCOS) who tend to release multiple eggs with ovulation induction.
+Letrozole is particularly useful for inducing ovulation in PCOS patients.
+Aromatase inhibitor medications work by blocking the enzymatic conversion of androgenic hormones to estrogenic hormones, thereby lowering levels of estrogen in the body.
+This minimizes the number of eggs released during ovulation induction and is especially important in women with polycystic ovarian syndrome (PCOS) who often release multiple eggs when other ovulation inducing drugs are used.

-Letrozole does not seem to have some of the adverse side-effects such as decreased cervical mucus, thinning of the endometrial lining or emotional irritability that are common with the use of Clomid.
-The incidence of twins is 2-3% with the use of Femara compared to 10% with the use of Clomid.
-The addition of FSH injections to either of these medications can increase the risk of multiples.
+Letrozole doesn’t have some of the adverse side-effects associated with Clomid, such as decreased cervical mucus, thinning of the endometrial lining and emotional irritability.
+The incidence of twins is 2-3% with Femara compared to 10% with Clomid and the addition of FSH injections to either of these medications can increase the risk of multiple births.

-Letrozole has not been used for fertility therapy for a long time, and there may be more risks, which are not currently known.
-The usual dose of Femara® is 2.5mg on cycle days 3-7.
+Letrozole has been used for fertility therapy for several years and is safe and effective.
+The usual dose of Femara is 2.5mg on cycle days 3-7.
 Side effects can include hot flashes, nausea, and vomiting.